Note

 2 We recommend that you include your Exchange admin in the custom business processes your organization follows for this configuration.

-To determine your version, sign in, and in the upper-right corner of the screen, select Settings > About.
+To determine your version, sign in, and in the upper-right corner of the screen, then select Settings > About.

 Require and configure mailbox approval